 Middle Childhood Education Learning Objectives

-The Middle Childhood Licensure Program is dedicated to the concerns of educating 4th -9th graders (9-14 yr. olds).
+The University of Mount Union's CAEP accredited Teacher Education Program for middle childhood education is dedicated to the concerns of educating fourth-ninth graders (nine to fourteen year-olds).
 Ohio is one of few states that has mandated a license that devotes its curriculum to candidates who become middle child experts.
 Middle childhood licensure candidates major in middle childhood education and focus on two areas of concentration from the four broad disciplines of language arts, social studies, mathematics, and science.

-Middle childhood candidates are encouraged to be reflective lifelong learners who utilize their in-depth content knowledge through applying a variety of teaching methods that are responsive to pre-adolescent/adolescent needs.
-They are encouraged to recognize their personal dispositions in order to help themselves develop into caring teachers.
+Middle childhood education degree program candidates are encouraged to be reflective lifelong learners who utilize their in-depth content knowledge and apply a variety of teaching methods that are responsive to pre-adolescent/adolescent needs.
+They are also encouraged to recognize and evaluate their own personal dispositions in order to help themselves develop into caring teachers.

-At Mount Union, a middle childhood education degree, with additional coursework, leads to a license to teach grades four through nine in two areas of concentration.
-We also offer additional coursework to add an endorsement for grades 4-6 in the other two areas of concentration.
+At Mount Union, a middle childhood education degree with the completion of additional coursework leads to a teaching license for grades four through nine in two areas of concentration.
+We also offer additional coursework to add an endorsement for grades four through six in the other two areas of concentration.

 The Teacher Education Program at Mount Union prepares competent, capable and caring teachers.
 The common objectives developed in all program areas include: